-In November 2016, the Compensation Committee requested that its independent compensation consultant, Longnecker & Associates ("L&A"), review its designated peer group against which the Company's named executive officers compensation is compared, and provide recommendations on the ongoing peer group framework.
+In November 2017, the Compensation Committee requested that its independent compensation consultant, Longnecker & Associates ("L&A"), review its designated peer group against which the Company's named executive officers compensation is compared, and provide recommendations on the ongoing peer group framework.
 The designated peer group, developed in 2014, was comprised of companies of similar size, companies in the equipment and services industry with emphasis on serving the energy industry, and companies in the peer group of its closest competitors, as well as companies for which the Company competes for management talent.
-Two companies in the peer group, Rosetta Resources and Dresser-Rand, were acquired by other companies since the establishment of the designated peer group.
+Two companies in the original peer group, Rosetta Resources and Dresser-Rand, were acquired by other companies since the establishment of the designated peer group.
 As a result, those two companies were removed from the designated peer group, reducing the designated peer group to fourteen companies.

 L&A reviewed each designated peer company's revenue, assets, market capitalization and enterprise value in relation to the Company.
 L&A indicated that an ideal size for the designated peer group of the Company would be between 12 to 18 companies, and that the current designated peer group size of 14 companies would still be reasonable and proper.
+L&A also indicated that in order for the Company to maintain its stated philosophy related to peer selection criteria (peer companies should generally fall within reasonable size parameters of 0.5 to 2.0 times the Company's revenues, assets, EBITDA and/or market capitalization), L&A recommended that W.W.
+Grainger, Inc. (the largest peer member) be removed from the peer group and that Oceaneering International, Inc. (a company of comparable size to the Company) be added in its place.
+Such recommendation was approved by the Company and the Compensation Committee.

 After reviewing the peer group and L&A's analysis and recommendations, the Compensation Committee approved the following peer group of 14 companies to form the Company's designated peer group: